 However, the online research that I could do revealed that Myra was not Monk’s only illegitimate child – because William Garrow Monk’s aunt, Elizabeth Monk (d 1832), in her will left money in trust ‘for the benefit of George Monk, Charles Monk and Myra Jane Monk, being the children brought from India by my nephew William Garrow Monk.‘

 The inclusion, by name, in their great-aunt’s will, suggests that ‘the children brought from India’ were embraced by the wider family.
 It is not known whether or not all three children had the same mother, although I would think it right to assume that they did.
 But of her all that we know is that her surname was Coopoo.
 We do not know what position she held in Indian society, although it is likely that she was a bibi, living with William Garrow Monk in a marriage in all but name.
-Nor do we know if she was still alive when her three children sailed for England with their father.
-There is little possibility that, even if she were still living, she ever saw her children again.
+Nor do we know if she was still alive when her three children sailed for England with their father, or, indeed, if she, perhaps, may have accompanied them to England.
 In his excellent book, The White Mughals, William Dalrymple relates the fascinating histories of some of the Indian wives and bibis whose lives were intertwined with those of employees of the East India Company.